TheLemon404/QuIL/README.md

 * bind functions with no parameters as callbacks to key and mouse button states

 ## Limitations:
-* you can only bind 1 callback per key.
-You are free to have multiple keys bound the the same callback, but each key can only be bound to 1 callback.
+* You can only bind 1 callback per key.
+You are free to have multiple keys bound to the same callback, but each key can only be bound to 1 callback.

 ## Basic Input State Usage
 ```c++